-2. DEFINITION
+2. DEFINITION:

 - 2.1.
-Bank Account An account that is established by a State Agency or Institution of Higher Education in any eligible financial institution for the purpose of conducting State Business, as defined in Fiscal Rule 5-1. - 2.2.
+Bank Account An account that is established by a State Agency or Institution of Higher Education in any eligible financial institution for the purpose of conducting state business. - 2.2.
 Imprest Cash Account A cash account that is established by a State Agency or Institution of Higher Education for the purpose of paying operating expenses.

 - 3.1.
-Written approval is required from the State Controller and State Treasurer prior to a State Agency or Institution of Higher Education establishing a Bank Account or Imprest Account.
-All cash Imprest Accounts and Bank Accounts shall be recorded on the State Financial System or on an approved State Agency or Institution of Higher Education Financial System.
-The request for approval of an Imprest Account shall state the purpose and justification for the Imprest Account, methodology in calculating the estimated Account balance, and any other information that is pertinent to the establishment of this Account. - 3.2.
-Bank Account balances shall be limited to the minimum amount necessary to be consistent with legal requirements and operating efficiency.

-3.3.
-Deposits to cash Imprest Accounts shall be in the form of reimbursements for actual expenditures, other than deposits used to establish and maintain a minimum balance, and shall be consistent with all applicable statutes, rules, regulations, and executive orders.
-Request for reimbursements shall be made so that all disbursements are properly reported on the State Financial System or an approved State Agency or Institution of Higher Education Financial System.
+Written approval is required from the State Controller and State Treasurer prior to a State Agency or Institution of Higher Education establishing a bank or imprest account.
+All imprest cash accounts and bank accounts shall be recorded on the State Financial System or on an approved State Agency or Institution of Higher Education accounting system.
+The request for approval of an imprest account shall state the purpose and justification for the account, methodology in calculating the estimated account balance, and any other information that is pertinent to the establishment of this account. - 3.2.
+Bank account balances shall be limited to the minimum amount necessary to be consistent with legal requirements and operating efficiency. - 3.3.
+Deposits to imprest cash accounts shall be in the form of reimbursements for actual expenditures, other than deposits used to establish and maintain a minimum balance, and shall be consistent with all applicable statutes, rules, regulations, and executive orders.
+Request for reimbursements shall be made so that all disbursements are properly reported on the State Financial System.

-RULE 6-4: REFUNDS, REIMBURSEMENTS, AND RETROACTIVE REFINANCING
+RULE 6-4: REFUNDS AND REIMBURSEMENTS

-§24-30-202 (19), C.R.S.
+§24-30-202 (19) C.R.S.
 (State Controller Authority)

 - 2.1.
 Non-augmenting Revenue Account An account used to record a refund or reimbursement from a prior fiscal year.
-Such Non-augmenting Revenue Accounts do not serve as funding sources for appropriated expenditures. - 2.2.
+Such revenue accounts do not serve as funding sources for appropriated expenditures. - 2.2.
 Refund An amount or credit received because of an overpayment or the return of an item purchased. - 2.3.
-Reimbursement Repayment received for amounts remitted on behalf of another Party. - 2.4 Retroactive Refinancing Identification of a funding source not previously available to fund prior year expenditures funded by a different source in the prior year.
-Retroactive refinancing includes funds authorized by, but not limited to, subsequent statutory, federal, or legal action.
+Reimbursement Repayment received for amounts remitted on behalf of another party.

-- 3.1.
-State Agencies and Institutions of Higher Education will normally use either an account receivable or a revenue account to record Refunds and Reimbursements.
-However, incidental and non-recurring Refunds or Reimbursements may be credited against the original account coding if the recovery occurs in the same fiscal year as the original expenditure and is for activities that involve a routine State Agency or Institution of Higher Education function.
-If Refunds or Reimbursements are received in a subsequent fiscal year, such as an audit recovery or accounts payable reversion, they should be credited to a Non-augmenting Revenue Account.
-Retroactive Refinancing activity shall be recorded as directed by the State Controller. - 3.2.
-The Budgetary and Legal exceptions to the Rule are not compliant with GAAP for financial reporting purposes.
-Adjustments to convert Budget and Legal Exceptions activity shall be recorded in order to conform to GAAP in compliance with this Rule.
+State Agencies and Institutions of Higher Education will normally use either an account receivable or a revenue account to record refunds and reimbursements.
+However, incidental and non-recurring refunds or reimbursements may be credited against the original account coding if the recovery occurs in the same fiscal year as the original expenditure and is for activities that involve a routine State Agency or Institution of Higher Education function.
+If such recoveries are made in a subsequent fiscal year, such as an audit recovery or accounts payable reversion, they should be credited to a non-augmenting revenue account.